cdl-geneseo/geneseo-dictionary/K/Knightline.md

 # Knightline

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Knightline

 Created by  Amanda Neri on Dec 11, 2020

 Knightline n.
 Referring to a club in SUNY Geneseo that is similar to kickline and has a subtitle name for the college.Source: Dictionary of Geneseo English, Fall 2020, NeriAs of 2020, 82% of students surveyed know the word.
 (Neri, G-M, 2020)  82% of students surveyed know the word.
 Of those surveyed, 97% believed it originated locally.
 While 3% believed it originated elsewhere.(Neri, G-M, 2020)